The MBTI® ENTJ and College

 College Direction and Major Choice start here

-Many ENTJs tend to decide their college major selection early and persevere with confidence with their choice.
+Many ENTJs tend to decide on their college major selection early and persevere with confidence in their choice.
 This personality type often will enjoy competitive challenges.
 Due to this innate behavior, many individuals with this personality type are found in management positions.
-ENTJs are known to put choosing a major on their “to do” list and may even pursue career counseling early.
+ENTJs are known to put choosing a major on their “to-do” list and may even pursue career counseling early.
 Typically, an ENTJ will choose a major before the first semester ends.
-Students who prefer the Thinking Function, often base their analysis on the logical consequences of alternatives.
-For example, an ENTJ may weigh their options by listing each in a cause and effect model.
+Students who prefer the Thinking Function often base their analysis on the logical consequences of alternatives.
+For example, an ENTJ may weigh their options by listing each in a cause-and-effect model.
 This personality type may like to make decisions and then move on to the next task.
 They often don’t want to waste any time and work steadily toward their goals, always with a drive toward closure.
 It is common for this personality type to have taken a college major assessment to narrow their career options prior to acceptance to college.

 ENTJs are frequently found focusing on: